codemagic-ci-cd/cli-tools/docs/app-store-connect/app-store-versions/create.md

 ##### `--earliest-release-date=EARLIEST_RELEASE_DATE`

-Specify earliest return date for scheduled release type (see --release-type configuration option).
-ISO8601 datetime, for example "2021-11-10T14:55:41+00:00".
+Specify earliest return date for scheduled release type (see `--release-type` configuration option).
+ISO8601 datetime, for example `2021-11-10T14:55:41+00:00`.
+##### `--release-type=MANUAL | AFTER_APPROVAL | SCHEDULED`

+Choose when to release the app.
+You can either manually release the app at a later date on the App Store Connect website, or the app version can be automatically released right after it has been approved by App Review.
 ##### `--platform=IOS | MAC_OS | TV_OS`